How an Election is Run

 By state law, each registrar appoints one-half of the election officials at each polling place.
 All election officials are sworn to uphold the election laws and to administer the election on a non-partisan basis.
 Equipment, ballots and supplies are transported to the polls in a locked and sealed transport cabinet.
 There are several inner numbered seals as well, and all these numbers are recorded for security.
 At the end of the day the equipment and ballots are placed back in the cabinet and it is re-locked and re-sealed.

 Most details about the process of setting up the voting equipment for the election, opening the polls, running the election, closing the polls, and tallying the results are contained in the Moderator's Handbook, and the Connecticut Poll Worker Manual.
-These materials are used by the Registrars in training election workers.
+These documents, along with training videos and other materials, are used by the Registrars in training election workers.

 List of Election Officials at a Polling Place

 a.
 Moderators.
 The Moderator serves as the chief public official at each polling place.

 b.
 Assistant Registrars.
 The assistant registrars deal with all voters whose names are not on the official voting list and all other problems.

 c.
 Checkers.
 The Official Checkers locate a voter’s name in the official lists and mark the list to record that the voter has come to vote in person on election day.
 They also check each voter’s identification pursuant to state law.
 Any problems are referred to the moderator and assistant registrars.